Stuycs-K/project02-shell-09-wasp-yampolskys/README.md

 **Reportable bugs:**
 + When using **echo** with quotation marks, the quotation marks are kept in the output.
 So,
-> echo abc
+> echo abc hey mr k

-will produce abc, and
+will produce abc hey mr k, and

-> echo "abc"
+> echo "abc hey mr k"

-will produce "abc"
+will produce "abc hey mr k"